martintufte/rubiks-cube/README.md

 * Maintainace
     * [] Improve the rotation solver, possibilly with new symmetry class
     * [] Finalize unit tests for tags
+    * Switch all linting from flake8 to ruff
     * [PROGRESS] Finalize unit tests for move sequence, generator and algorithms
     * [PROGRESS] Finalize unit tests for states, permutations and masks
     * [DONE] Finalize unit tests for parsing of text and moves